-This small bedroom idea discreetly sits amongst the wardrobe doors and, providing ready access to clothing, accessories and jewelry while still providing a welcome space to sit when getting ready to leave the home.
+This small bedroom idea discreetly sits amongst the wardrobe doors and provides ready access to clothing, accessories and a place for organizing jewelry while still creating a welcome space to sit when getting ready to leave the home.
 A clever addition of concertina doors means that space is saved in the room even when opened, and a neat stool can be easily slipped underneath the table when needed.

-Make sure to keep everything in designated areas, and avoid over-crowding this small space, otherwise this neatly organized closet can go from curated to cluttered in an instant.
+Make sure to keep everything in designated areas if you’re organizing a small closet – you may want to invest in bedroom organizers to help – and avoid over-crowding, otherwise this neatly organized closet can go from curated to cluttered in an instant.

 Storing away lesser-worn – but precious – items will instantly create more room in a walk-in closet.
 'Sentimental and out of season items should be stored away.
 I fold my cashmere sweaters and winter coats in baskets above my closet,' says Anastasia Casey.

 However, there are different schools of thought on whether to pack away your summer and winter clothes.
 If you have a small closet, then storing bulky coats and jackets out of the way once winter is over to make way for summer dresses makes practical sense, however, it can be a nuisance switching things around.
 If you have a larger closet, provided you have done a good sort and edit beforehand, then consider keeping all your clothes in one place, says Brenda Scott of Tidy my Space.